ndrean/UpImage/README.md

   ]
 ```

-About configuration.
+### About configuration

 To properly configure the app (with Google & Github & AWS credentials):

 - set the env variables in ".env" (and run `source .env`),
 - set up a keyword list with eg `config :my_app, :google, client_id: System.get_env(...)` in "/config/dev.exs" and "/config/runtime.exs".